Pterygoplichthys joselimaianus

 Pterygoplichthys joselimaianus, also known as the Gold spot pleco or the Marbled sailfin pleco, is a species of armored catfish.
 It is endemic to Brazil, occurring in the Tocantins River basin.
 It is often mistaken for Pterygoplichthys pardalis or Pterygoplichthys gibbiceps.

 In the aquarium trade, it may be referred to by its L-number, being L001 or L022.

 Description

 P. joselimaianus has a dorsoventrally flattened body, dark brown in colour with light "gold" spots covering the whole body and fins.
-It has a large dorsal fin with 10 rays, characteristic for the Pterygoplichthys genus.
+It has a large dorsal fin with 10 rays, characteristic of the Pterygoplichthys genus.
 On all fins the first ray is thicker, and on the pectoral fins there are visible spikes.
-It's a large fish, growing to a length of around 30.5 cm SL.
+It's a large fish, growing to a length of around 38.1 cm SL.

 These fish prefer temperatures ranging between 26 and 29 degrees Celsius, and pH between 6.5 and 7.5.